 Intune Autodiscovery

-In Device42 19.05, Intune discovery has been adjusted to import devices individually instead of in one large block that could time out for very large installations.
+Intune discovery imports devices individually instead of in one large block that could time out for very large installations.

-Before starting the autodiscovery job, ensure that you have an active Intune license.
+Before creating an Intune discovery job, ensure that you have an active Intune license.

-You also need to make sure you have the application permissions required for a Device42 autodiscovery job.
+You also need the application permissions required for the discovery job.
 Navigate to the Azure portal and grant admin consent for the following application permissions:

-Do not use delegated credentials for Intune autodiscovery jobs.
+Do not use delegated credentials for Intune discovery jobs.

 Navigate to Discovery > Cloud and click Create.

-- Select Intune from the cloud autodiscovery Type: dropdown menu.
+- Select Intune from the Type dropdown menu.

 - Enter a Name and URL (for example: